blekksprut1/playAR/README.md

 # playAR
-site specific AR art platform
+playing with the AR toolbox